 YEAR ROUND FAVORITES

 Winner of The Gourmet Gold Best Condiment of the Year

-Black Garlic Rosemary Sauce is made with fresh, organic rosemary from the “We Over Me Farm” at Paul Quinn College.
-40 days of fermenting create a thick, rich, carmelized garlic that we blend with house dehydrated ground rosemary so you have a finishing glaze for meat or veggies that I cook with at least 1 night a week.
+Black Garlic Rosemary Sauce is made with Texas Black Gold Garlic and fresh, organic rosemary from the “We Over Me Farm” at Paul Quinn College to create a thick, rich, caramelized finishing glaze for meat or veggies that I cook with at least 1 night a week.
 Great to finish off grilled onion or broccoli and perfect as a smear on fresh hot bread!

-One of my favorite customer couples fights over this one.
+Pecan Pie Spread is the one my favorite customer couples fights over.
 I have to send jars marked with their names so they each have their own personal jar!
-Make anything you put it on taste like pecan pie.
-So an ordinary piece of toast is elevated to dessert.
+Makes anything you put it on taste like pecan pie.
+Elevates an ordinary piece of toast to dessert.

-Perfect for the kids!
+Grape Jelly is perfect for the kids!
 Our Grape Jelly is actually Grape Jam – this label is all wrong!
-A combination of big, fat, juicy green, red and black grapes, slow cooked with just a hint of sugar.
+A combination of big, juicy green, red and black grapes, slow cooked with just a hint of sugar and vanilla.
 I was determined to make the kind of grape jam I had as a kid, I want chunks of grapes on my pb and J !
 The kids want to know if there is magic in this one!
-So I thnk it turned out pretty good for our most normal flavor – now to just get the right label!
+So I think it turned out pretty good for our most normal flavor – now to just get the right label!

 Good Food Award Finalist

-Our Four Berries is our first jam to be created to be more than taste good.
-We have added marine phytoplankton to increase its antioxidants values and essential oils that are said to calm the digestive system, along with thumb size Texas blackberries, sweet strawberry, giant blueberries and Samuel Smith organic lambic raspberry beer!
+Four Berries Jam was our first jam to be created to be more than taste good.
+We are changing the name to Super Berry cause we have added marine phytoplankton to increase its antioxidants values and essential oils that are said to calm the digestive system, along with thumb size Texas blackberries, sweet strawberries, giant blueberries and a little organic lambic raspberry beer!
 Jam pack jam!

 ICE QUEENS’ DESSERT SAUCES